 Arnold Schwarzenegger, a famous bodybuilder and fitness pioneer, termed this feeling "the pump."
 Thankfully, you don't have to be an iconic bodybuilder to feel the sensation of the pump.
 It typically happens when you do high-rep weightlifting exercises.

 "The pump" happens when your body sends blood to the muscle that you're working.
 Blood brings nutrients to the muscles to help them perform.
 When your workout is complete, you will notice that your muscles gradually return back to normal.

 Increase In Blood

-During exercise, your body must meet the increased demands for oxygen-rich blood.
+During exercise, your body must meet increased demands for oxygen-rich blood.
 If you perform a vigorous exercise, you may notice your heart rate increase.
-This occurs because your body needs more blood to the muscles being used in order for them to work properly.
+This occurs because your body sends more blood to the muscles being used in order for them to work properly.
 This is why you feel a pumped-up feeling in your legs rather than your arms after performing leg exercises.

-After you complete your workout and rest, your body no longer needs to send an increased amount of blood to that region of the body.
+When you complete your workout and rest, your body no longer needs to send an increased amount of blood to that region of the body.
 Therefore, you feel that your muscles have deflated because the increased amount of blood that led to the pumped-up effect is no longer present.